call us today

 Because the statute is so broadly worded, law enforcement officers often selectively enforce the statute.
 The penalties and punishments under Florida's street racing statute are harsh including a driver's license suspension and hefty fines.
 Even a first offense requires a one-year driver's license suspension.

 Dean Galigani represents clients charged with serious criminal traffic offenses including racing on a highway in Alachua County and the surrounding areas including Columbia County, Gilchrist County, Levy County, Marion County, and Union County, Florida.
+Call (352) 375-0812 to schedule a free consultation with Galigani Law Firm today.

 The term "racing" is worded broadly in Florida Statute Section 316.191 to include all of the following: